 Quality is one of four performance categories under the Merit-based Incentive Payment System (MIPS).
 To fully participate in the Quality performance category, you or your group need to report on:

-• Six quality measuresone of which is required to be an outcome measure, if available.
+- Six quality measures, one of which is required to be an outcome measure, if available.
 If an outcome measure is not available, then you have to submit a high priority measure.
-You or your group would also have to meet the data completeness requirement (at least 70% of possible data submitted) for each measure submitted.
+You or your group would also have to meet the data completeness requirement (report 100% of eligible encounters and provide answers for at least 75%) for each measure submitted.

 Eligible clinicians can report less than 6 measures, or without an Outcome/High Priority Measure and be eligible for the full Quality incentive through the Eligible Measures Applicability (EMA) Process.